CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 3. Sets up logging
 4. Gets API key from arguments or environment
 5. Executes download functionality
+6. Creates/updates database and loads data (if not download-only)
-6. Handles errors and returns appropriate exit codes
+7. Handles errors and returns appropriate exit codes

-## Data Processing (Planned)
+## Planned Features

 The following functionality is planned for future implementation:

-### 1. Data Parsing

-Will parse XML files into a SQLite database with tables for:
-- VMP (Virtual Medicinal Product)
-- VMPP (Virtual Medicinal Product Pack)
-- AMP (Actual Medicinal Product)
-- AMPP (Actual Medicinal Product Pack)
-- GTIN (Global Trade Item Number)
-- Ingredient (Ingredient details)
-- Lookup (Reference data)
-- VTM (Virtual Therapeutic Moieties)

-### 2. Price Calculation
+### 1. Price Calculator

 Will implement logic to calculate missing prices based on:
 - Same VMPP calculation method
 - Same VMP calculation method
 - Default pricing for remaining records

+### 2. Expanded Search Capabilities

+- Search products by ingredient, form, or brand
+- Filter by price range or availability
+- Find potential substitutes for specific products

-### 3. Search Table
+### 3. API Access

-Will create a unified search table joining all product information with:
-- Product relationships established
-- Brand/Generic classification
-- Price information with calculation method
-- Therapeutic classification and ingredient information

-## API Reference

-### Environment Variables

-- `TRUD_API_KEY`: Required for accessing NHS TRUD data
+- REST API for accessing the data programmatically
-- `GEMINI_API_KEY`: For future LLM tasks (not currently used)

-### Command-line Arguments

-- `--download-only`: Only download files, don't process them
-- `--api-key`: TRUD API key (overrides environment variable)
-- `--output-dir`: Directory for downloaded files (default: "data")
-- `--retries`: Number of download retry attempts (default: 3)
-- `--retry-delay`: Delay between retries in seconds (default: 300)
+- Endpoints for searching products and retrieving pricing information

 ## Error Handling